Riib11/ProgrammingLanguages/Craft/notes.md

     Axiom Bool : Type := | true | false

     Scope Bool (b:Bool) : Bool {
-        # the first 'Bool' scopes inside the name
+        # the first "Bool" scopes inside the name
-        # the 'b:Bool' variable indicates that names
+        # the "b:Bool" variable indicates that names
         # inside this scope have this first explicit variable
-        # the second 'Bool' indicates the names inside
+        # the second "Bool" indicates the names inside
         # this scope have signatures that end with Bool
         Define not := match b | false | true #: Bool → Bool
     }

-##### Explicits
+#### Explicits

 You may write explicit variables either before or after the colon, but each way has a unique syntax.
 If the types of the variables are specified, parentheses are required around the variable names and their types.